Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Accuracy tests with mock lenses

-This first weak-lensing test is far from reality since the reduced shear values did not include any shape noise.
-We repeat the reconstruction with the reduced shear catalog which contains shape noise.
-The result is shown in Fig.~\ref{fig_WL_rec_Noise}.
-Obviously our reconstruction is completely dominated by noise and massive overfitting of the data.
-In order to avoid these problems we implemented the outer-level iteration scheme which is described in Sec.~\ref{subsec_num_implementation}.
-For this reconstruction we define six different refinement levels by starting with 150 weak-lensing evaluation points and gradually add 150 more points until we reach the target resolution of 900 nodes.
-The weak-lensing catalog for this reconstruction is the full ellipticity sample, containing 9000 measurements and shape noise.
-For each of these six outer-level iterations we perform a distant-weighted average over 80, 50, 30, 22, 18 and 15 weak-lensing shear values, respectively, in order to extract the lensing signal from the noisy data.
+We test for another important complication by using a reduced shear catalog which contains shape noise.
+The result is shown in Fig.~\ref{fig_WL_rec_Noise_iter}.
+The outer-level iteration scheme, which is described in Sec.~\ref{subsec_num_implementation}, is implemented to minimize the effect of shape noise on the reconstruction.
+We define six different refinement levels by starting with 150 weak lensing evaluation points and gradually add 150 more points until we reach the target resolution of 900 nodes.
+The weak lensing catalog for this reconstruction is the full ellipticity sample, containing 9000 measurements and shape noise.
+For each of these six outer-level iterations we perform a distant-weighted average over 80, 50, 30, 22, 18 and 15 weak lensing shear values, respectively, in order to extract the lensing signal from the noisy data.
 For the first step with 150 reconstruction cells we regularize on a flat and zero convergence and shear field as initial step.
 Later on we regularize on the interpolated results of the former, more smooth reconstruction step to avoid overfitting.
 For each outer-level resolution we perform three inner-level iterations, which is enough for the reconstruction to converge.
-The result of this reconstruction is shown in Fig.~\ref{fig_WL_rec_Noise_iter} and shows a clear improvement over the naive approach that Fig.~\ref{fig_WL_rec_Noise} is based on.
 The average absolute error in the convergence is $-0.005$ and the relative error drops to a value of $-0.04$.
 The maximum absolute and relative errors are $-0.27$ and $2.44$, respectively, which are found in the outskirts of the field where the lensing signal is weakest and the shear values are largely dominated by shape noise.